awsdocs/aws-client-vpn-user-guide/doc_source/windows-troubleshooting.md

 + **Application logs**: Contain information about the application\.
 These logs are prefixed with 'aws\_vpn\_client\_'\.
 + **OpenVPN logs**: Contain information about OpenVPN processes\.
 These logs are prefixed with 'ovpn\_aws\_vpn\_client\_'\.

-The AWS\-provided client uses the Windows service to perform root operations\.
+The AWS provided client uses the Windows service to perform root operations\.
 Windows service logs are stored in the following location on your computer\.

 ```
 C:\Program Files\Amazon\AWS VPN Client\WinServiceLogs\username